refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/headless/add-create-page.md

 In the create page, we may need to select a record from another resource.

-For example, if we need to select a category from the `categories` resource to assign the blog post to the category, we can use the `useSelect` hook provided by **Refine**.
+For example, if we need to select a category from the `categories` resource to assign the blog post to the category, we can use the `useSelect` hook provided by Refine.
 This hook fetches the data by passing the params to the `dataProvider`'s `getList` method and then returns the `options` to be used in the `<select/>` component.

 In the auto-generated create page code, Inferencer used the `useSelect` hook to select a category from the `categories` resource like below: